DynamicProjectionInstitute/IoT-examples/esp32_iot_button/README.md

 ### MDX-X

 Install `sudo apt-get install python3-pip python-setuptools` and `pip3 install paho-mqtt` on the MDC-X device.
-The MQTT Server should be the JCD device, so use the default IP 2.0.0.20 for a vanilla setup.
+The MQTT Server should be the JCD device, so use the default IP 2.0.0.20 for a vanilla setup. if the MDC-X is the broker install `sudo apt-get install mosquitto mosquitto-clients mosquitto-dev`.
 Start with `python3 mqtt2osc_proxy.py`